Pierīga

-Pierīga Region is one of the six statistical regions of Latvia.
+Pierīga Region was one of the six statistical regions of Latvia.
+On October 27, 2024, the region was merged with Vidzeme.

 History

 On March 15, 1226, the Pope Legate of Rome, William of Modena, granted the city of Riga its administrative area or mark (marchia).
-Until 1606, the site was called the Riga Landfall, but after being included in Swedish Livonia, it was renamed Riga Patrimonial District and was added to Riga County.
+Until 1606, the site was called the Riga Landfall, but after being included in Swedish Livonia, it was renamed Riga Patrimonial district and was added to Riga County.